akhileshboda/AkhileshBoda/README.md

-# Akhilesh's IT Portfolio | Cybersecurity, Software, Systems Development
+# Akhilesh's IT Portfolio | Cybersecurity, Web/Mobile Applications Development, Project Management
 Hi, and welcome to my repository!

-**About Me**
+## Profile

-I’m a passionate Information Technology student at Monash University, majoring in Cybersecurity with minors in Software, Web, and Mobile Applications Development.
+I’m a passionate Information Technology student at Monash University, majoring in Cybersecurity with minors in Web and Mobile Applications Development.
 My journey in technology has been shaped by a strong enthusiasm for software development, cybersecurity, and project management, and I aspire to lead innovative teams as a Project Manager and/or Scrum Master in the future.

 Since graduating from high school in 2018, I’ve explored various aspects of IT, honing my technical skills while embracing the principles of agile development and secure systems design.
-In 2025, I aim to further specialize in cybersecurity while working on software development projects that challenge and expand my skill set.
+In 2025, I aim to further specialise in cybersecurity while working on software development projects that challenge and expand my skill set.

-**Projects & Learning**
+## Projects & Learning

 I am constantly building and refining my technical abilities through both coursework and personal projects.
-Some of my key projects include:

-WAM Grade Calculator (Java) – A tool to calculate Weighted Average Marks (WAM) for university courses.
+In my repository, you will find my previous and current works in project managmenet and UI/UX design in addtion to some of my key projects including:

+- **NutriTrack v1** - An early design of a nutritional companion to improve food literacy for a pre-registered user.

+### Upcoming
+- **NutrTrack v2 - Advanced** *(in progress)*  - Extends functionality upon NutriTrack v1 by refactoring into MVVM, integrating Google Gemini and integrateing a Clinican view.
+- **WAM Calculator and Course Planner (AI Powered)** - A personalised Android study companion app that tracks university performance (WAM/GPA) and offers AI-powered unit recommendations aligned with your academic interests and career goals.

 More projects coming soon!

 I am also passionate about agile methodologies, software architecture, and developing secure applications, continuously seeking opportunities to improve and apply these concepts in real-world scenarios.

-**Beyond IT**
+## Beyond IT

 Outside of technology, I am an active competitive natural bodybuilder, with achievements including state-level contention and a top-3 national placement.
 This discipline has instilled in me a strong work ethic, resilience, and a goal-oriented mindset, qualities I bring to both my personal and professional endeavors.